Fresheyeball/Shpadoinkle/isreal/README.md

 ```

 Notice **hello-token** in the URL.
 It's _on you_ to make this a unique token for your work,
-as the system is open-ended.
+as the system is open-ended (any arbitrary (uri encoded) string is fine).
 Reusing this token will result in incremental rebuilds, which
 are much faster.
 Also please note, these spaces are ephemeral and will be deleted.

 The `curl` command will respond with `Either` an error message from the compiler or